-Since the consumer will be running in the same instance as the frontend app, there is no need to modify the reporting URL field.
+Because the consumer will be running in the same instance as the frontend app, there is no need to modify the reporting URL field.

-Now that the RELAY Consumer, API and web app are running we can use the example to make a call.
+Now that the RELAY Consumer, API, and web app are running we can use the example to make a call.

 To better understand, see index.js (the file that contains all the code for the API).